For the soup

 I recommend cooking the noodles separately instead of directly in the broth.
 Cooking the noodles directly in the broth will soak up too much broth, resulting in an unbalanced noodle/broth ratio.

-Cracking the egg into a small bowl before pouring it to the skillet is a good way to avoid oil splatters (as well as eggshell accidents.
+Cracking the egg into a small bowl before pouring it into the skillet is a good way to avoid oil splatters (as well as eggshell accidents.
 Yes, I have been there too..!)

 - Prep Time: 10